ChenBlue/Angular-domain-Uniform-linear-array-radiation-reception/README.md

 * The radiation or reception direction of the interference signal

 ### Ouput results
-* The correlation between two different
+* The correlation between two signal with different radiation or reception direction
 * Polar beamforming pattern of the ULA
 * The gain of the desired signal for using different radiation/reception beams
-* The signal-to-interference power ratio (SINR) for using different beams
 * The SINR of multiple input signals (multiple reception directions) with diversity combining (considering fading for the signals and interference)

 ## Algorithm